saicharantejbandi/ANCProject_TEAM1/README.md

 # ANCProject_TEAM1

 # STYLEGAN Implementation
-FaceGeneratorUsingStyleGAN.ipynb is the notebook for STYLEGAN Libraries installed sys, dnnlib, os, pickle, PIL, numpy, config, Tensor flow version=1.15
+FaceGeneratorUsingStyleGAN.ipynb is the notebook for STYLEGAN.

+Libraries installed sys, dnnlib, os, pickle, PIL, numpy, config,

+Tensor flow version=1.15

 Import the Nvidia labs GitHub code

 Saving the results to the mentioned location in the drive